dighr/data-flood/README.md

 # Creating Password Encrypted Page

 1. Create the markdown page
-2. Load it in browser online
+2. Load it in browser online from GitHub Pages
 3. Right click, view source, and copy
 4. Goto https://robinmoisson.github.io/staticrypt/
 5. Enter a password for page